avrittrohwer/avrittrohwer.com/resume.md

 *May 2018 - January 2019*

-- Prototyped and developed a sales-lead management application.
+- Designed and implemented a sales-lead management application.
 Leads were tracked per-user with rollup views available to management.
-- Application was implemented via a React frontend which talked to a .NET Core backend deployed on Microsoft IIS.
-Data was stored in a Microsoft SQL Server database.
-- Implemented customer contact import from Outlook and a legacy CRM SOAP API.
+Wrote a React frontend and a .NET Core backend deployed on Microsoft IIS.
+Designed a database schema deployed in Microsoft SQL Server.
+Implemented customer contact import functionality from Outlook and a legacy CRM SOAP API.

 ### Helpdesk Intern, REMC 1